99 Nights in the Forest hero image

 How does the campfire level system work?

 The campfire has 6 levels.
-Upgrades are fueled by burning Logs, Coal, Fuel Canisters, and at higher levels Oil Barrels — each level fills a fuel bar to 100%.
-Approximate cumulative costs to reach Level 6: 400-560 Logs, 245 Coal, 65-74 Fuel Canisters, 12 Oil Barrels (ranges vary by party size and processor usage).
+Upgrades are fueled by burning Logs, Coal, Fuel Canisters, Biofuel, and at higher levels Oil Barrels — each level fills a fuel bar to 100%.
+Approximate cumulative costs to reach Level 6 (the wiki lists most values as minimums): 410-560 Logs, 240+ Coal, 65-74 Fuel Canisters, 12+ Oil Barrels, and 140+ Biofuel; the totals climb with larger parties.
 Level 2 unlocks Dino Kid, Level 4 Kraken Kid, Level 5 Squid Kid, and Level 6 Koala Kid and the true-ending path.

 Who developed 99 Nights in the Forest?